In this post, we cover the best travel insurance for Canada – IEC Working Holiday Insurance.

 We had to do our research based on several criteria and important inclusions.

-Here are a few crucial questions you need to ask the insurance company before purchasing your 24-month travel insurance for Canada.
+When choosing your cover there are a few important questions you need to ask the insurance company before buying your 24-month travel insurance for Canada.

 - What is the level of my coverage?